 Perks of Buying a Home With Bad Credit

-All that being said, it’s not all doom and gloom for homebuyers with bad credit.
+All that being said, it’s not all doom and gloom for homebuyers with a low credit score.
 Beyond the advantages below, homeownership gives you near-complete control over your home, from alterations and improvements to bringing in pets without needing a landlord’s permission.

 Keep the following in mind as counterarguments to the bitter taste of reality outlined above.